Learn Sweater Knitting Design With 6000+ Pullover Possibilities by Melissa Leapman

 The more complexities you introduce into the design process, the more likely it becomes that you’ll get bogged down in details and give up in frustration before completing a design.
 This is particularly true if you’re a new knit designer.
 The beauty of Melissa’s book is that it streamlines the design process, breaking every part of the process down into manageable steps.
 This increases the likelihood that you’ll emerge from the process with finished sweaters you’re proud of.

-• The Cable Knitter’s Guide by Denise Sampson — This book will give you cable knitting patterns plus TONS of inspiration for incorporating simple and complex cables into your sweater designs.
+• The Cable Knitter’s Guide by Denise Samson — This book will give you cable knitting patterns plus TONS of inspiration for incorporating simple and complex cables into your sweater designs.
 The book also includes detailed information about where you can find video stitch tutorials that go along with each cable pattern — giving you ample support to succeed with implementing lovely cables into your unique sweater designs.

 • Japanese Knitting Stitch Bible by Hitomi Shida — The jaw-dropping-INCREDIBLE lace, cable and textured knitting stitch patterns in this stitch dictionary will give you the means to design some of the most impressive knitwear pieces you could possibly imagine.